Quick Loans – Get Cash Fast

 When coming to their decision about whether they'll lend money to a borrower or not, a finance company will compare the amount of money you have left after your expenditure with the size of the monthly repayment.

 Generally, the more spare money you would have left after making a monthly repayment on your loan, the more favourably they'll view your application.

 4) Interest rates and APR

-Interest rates tend to be higher than what you might be offered by a bank or you might pay on a credit card.
+Interest rates for quick loans tend to be higher you might be offered by a bank or you might pay on a credit card.

 APR stands for "annual percentage rate" - this describes the cost of a loan (including interest rates and charges) if taken out over the course of a year.
 The APRs on short term loans taken out for just a few months often appear incredibly high because the APR is calculated as if the repayment period was over 12 months.

 Lenders tend to offer limited access to their loan services - they will generally want you to clear an existing loan in full before they offer you another one.

 It is possible to have more than one loan running at any one time with more than one company however you should avoid doing this.

 Quick loans should only ever be used to cover specific financial emergencies or to cover one-off and unexpected bills.
 You should not take out multiple quick loans at the same time or in succession if you're struggling to make ends meet month after month.

 Keeping up with repayments